Crest of the Furness Railway Trust

 Registered Charity 1005211

-And "Cumbria" is almost certainly the first standard gauge former industrial locomotive in the country to achieve such a feat!
+It ran well beyond the magical 100,000 miles on the Lakeside and Haverthwaite Railway - almost certainly the first standard gauge former industrial locomotive in the country to achieve such a feat!

-There is a full history of the locomotive further down the page.
 It was built in 1953, and had an amazingly leisurely first 20 years of its life in Army service, before being bought by members of the Lakeside Railway Society for use on the L&HR in 1974.
-It was named after the new local authority created in the area that year.
-Since then, ownership has passed to the Furness Railway Trust.

 "Cumbria" stripped down during the repaint FRT Member Alan Johnstone lining out the wheels The finished result - resplendent!